Loved by 15K+ pet parents

 Separation anxiety.

 If your puppy is brought up correctly and associates the crate with good stuff that happens when they are in the crate, such as treats and toys, separation anxiety shouldn’t be a problem in the future for your puppy, because you would have built your puppies confidence up slowly to having some time alone away from you in their crate.
-It is important to note that if your dog is already suffering from separation anxiety you should never confine them in a crate, as this would make the situation worse.
+It is important to note that if your dog is already suffering from separation anxiety, you should never confine them in a crate, as this would make the situation worse.
 In this case, the best thing you can do is contact a dog behaviourist who can give you the correct guidance to follow to solve the problem.

 Dogs that need cage rest after surgery.

-Safety transporting, and family adventures.
+Safe transportation and family adventures.

 A dog that is familiar with its crate will travel comfortably and safely by car and feel relaxed.
 The reason many places restrict dog access is that free-roaming untrained dogs create liability issues.
 When you show that your dog is well trained then most facilities will let you bring your dog along for the adventure.
-It makes it much easier to bring your dog along for a family outing, or trip, or even longer holidays when they are used to travelling in a crate, or you may even have to crate them in your hotel room if you go for dinner.
+It makes it much easier to bring your dog along for a family outing, trip, or even longer holidays when they are used to travelling in a crate.
+You may even have to crate them in your hotel room if you go for dinner.
 This is much better than leaving your dog behind at home if they are content being in a crate for a brief time.

 Natural instincts.

-Dogs have a particular affection for confined spaces, they like going under beds, under coffee tables, behind settees.
+Dogs have a particular affection for confined spaces; they like going under beds, under coffee tables, behind settees.
 Giving them a safe place can come in handy, especially around bonfire night, if your dog feels anxious or frightened.

 Socialisation.

-Cons crate training.
+Cons of crate training.

-Some owners do not use the crate correctly, they use the crate as a punishment if the puppy has done something wrong, thinking they will learn by putting them in the crate.
+Some owners do not use the crate correctly; they use the crate as a punishment if the puppy has done something wrong, thinking they will learn by putting them in the crate.
 This can be very damaging for your puppy or dog.
 The crate should never be used as a punishment.

 Away from home working.